vanallenlab/terra-helper/README.md

 ```

 ### Download this software from Github
-This package can be download through Github on the website or by using terminal.
+This package can be downloaded through Github on the website or by using terminal.
 To download on the website, navigate to the top of this page, click the green `Clone or download` button, and select `Download ZIP`.
 This will download this repository in a compressed format.
 To install using Github on terminal, type

 ```bash
 git clone https://github.com/vanallenlab/terra-helper.git